 In Rendell-Baker, the Court considered all three of these approaches, specifically finding that the high school's termination of the teachers did not constitute state action under any of the approaches.
 In its analysis, as set out above, the Court first rejected a nexus argument; then rejected a public function argument; and finally rejected a symbiotic relationship argument.
 The Court narrowly defined all three approaches, consistent with other cases it had decided since the early 1970s.
 Lower courts following Rendell-Baker and other cases in this line have continued to recognize the same three approaches, but only two of them-the nexus approach and the symbiotic relationship approach-have had meaningful application to postsecondary education.
-The other approach, public function, has essentially dropped out of the picture in light of the Court's sweeping declaration in Rendell-Baker that education programs cannot meet the restrictive definition of public function established in Jackson v.
-Metropolitan Edison (above).
-Various lower court cases subsequent to Rendell-Baker illustrate the application of the nexus and symbiotic relationship approaches to higher education, and also illustrate how Rendell-Baker, Blum v.
-Yaretsky (Rendell-Baker's companion
+The other approach, public function, has essentially dropped out of the picture in light of the Court's sweeping declaration that education programs cannot meet the restrictive definition of public function in the Jackson case.5 Various lower court cases subsequent to Rendell-Baker illustrate the application of the nexus and symbiotic relationship approaches to higher education, and also illustrate how Rendell-Baker, Blum v.
+Yaretsky (Rendell-Baker's companion case (see above)), and other Supreme Court cases such as Jackson v.
+Metropolitan Edison (see above) have served to insulate postsecondary institutions from state action findings and the resultant application of federal constitutional constraints to their activities.
+The following cases are instructive examples.